2017 TOUR DATES

 Wreckless Eric is Eric Goulden.
 He was given the name to hide behind.
 After a while he realised he was stuck with it.
 Onstage he hides behind nothing, he tells the truth with big open chords, squalls of feedback, lilting enchantment, bizarre stories and backchat.

 Nothing Eric has to say sounds like it was said by someone else first.
 Some people can’t take it.
-Thirty seven years of touring have left him in good shape.
+Forty years of touring have left him in good shape.
 He’s coming to town.

 His new album “amERICa” out now on Fire Records is enjoying universal acclaim

 One of the greatest songwriters ever to come out of Great Britain Marc Riley BBC 6 MUSIC